johannlilly/linkedin-learning-scala-essential-training-for-data-science/README.md

-# linkedin-learning-scala-essential-training-for-data-science
+# Scala Essential Training for Data Science from LinkedIn Learning

- Excercise files associated with Scala Essential Training for Data Science with Dan Sullivan from LinkedIn Learning
+Exercise files associated with Scala Essential Training for Data Science with Dan Sullivan from LinkedIn Learning